 FINMA informs the parties involved that proceedings have been initiated, stating the suspected violations of the law.
 From this point on, the rights and obligations of the parties under the Administrative Procedure Act (APA) apply.

 More detailed evidence is then gathered by requesting further documents, employing an investigating agent and/or conducting on-site supervisory reviews and interviews.

 FINMA conducts a large number of enforcement proceedings every year against licence holders and – mostly subsequent to these – their ultimate management, owners and staff.
-As a rule, it does not publish details of individual enforcement proceedings unless there is a particular supervisory interest in doing so.
+As a rule, it does not inform the public of individual enforcement proceedings unless there is a particular supervisory interest in doing so.
 It has issued a communication policy for this purpose.
 FINMA also publishes an annual enforcement report that provides in-depth insight into its enforcement practice using anonymised case studies.